ZYM6-6/MCMIPL/README.md

 # MCMIPL

-The implementation of _Multi-Choice Questions based Multi-Interest Policy Learning for Conversational Recommendation_ (WWW 2022).
+The implementation of _Multiple Choice Questions based Multi-Interest Policy Learning for Conversational Recommendation_ (WWW 2022).

 The code is partially referred to https://github.com/dengyang17/unicorn and https://cpr-conv-rec.github.io/.